ComSouth Internet Acceptable Use Policy

 defamation: posting or transmitting any material which is defamatory under any applicable law;

-fraud: posting or transmitting any information that you know or ought to know is false, and that you intend others to rely on;
+fraud: posting or transmitting any information that the ComSouth user knows or ought to know is false, and intend others to rely on;

 unlawful material: posting or disseminating unlawful material